IsoLogicGames/Roads/CONTRIBUTING.md

 	* We will let you know we can't add the feature (we're sorry).
 It may need to be changed first, or may be incompatible with other design goals.
 * In the future, please start by opening discussion about the suggestion

-### Did you fix something purely cosmetic?
+### Did you fix something purely cosmetic in the codebase?
-We appreciate your enthusiasm, however cosmetic patches are unlikely to be approved.
+We appreciate your enthusiasm, however cosmetic code patches are unlikely to be approved.
 We do care about code quality (please check our [style guide](#style-guide)), but the cost of reviewing it outweighs the benefit of the change.

 ## Style Guide
 If you're contributing, please follow our style guide.
 It maintains the quality of our code and helps us work together.